Rod Woodson: 1999

 On January 19, 1999, the Baltimore Ravens hired former Minnesota Vikings' offensive coordinator Brian Billick as their new head coach.
 Billick retained Marvin Lewis as the Baltimore Ravens' defensive coordinator and hired Mike Smith, Jack Del Rio, and Rex Ryan as defensive position coaches.
 Defensive coordinator Marvin Lewis opted to move Woodson to free safety after the Baltimore Ravens drafted cornerback Chris McAlister in the first round (10th overall) of the 1999 NFL draft.
 Woodson was named the starting free safety and was used to make checks in coverage and help stabilize a young secondary that also included cornerbacks Duane Starks and strong safety Kim Herring.

 On November 7, 1999, Woodson recorded two combined tackles and returned an interception for a touchdown during a 41–9 win at the Cleveland Browns.
 Woodson intercepted a pass by Browns' backup quarterback Ty Detmer and returned it for a 66-yard touchdown in the fourth quarter.
 In week 11, he made four combined tackles and made his 50th career interception off a pass by Bengals' quarterback Jeff Blake during a 34–31 victory at the Cincinnati Bengals.
 On December 5, 1999, Woodson made eight combined tackles and returned an interception for a touchdown in the Ravens' 41–14 win against the Tennessee Titans.
 Woodson intercepted a pass by Titans' quarterback Steve McNair, that was intended for wide receiver Kevin Dyson, and returned it for a 47-yard touchdown in the fourth quarter.
-In week 14, he collected a season-high nine combined tackles during a 31–24 win at the Pittsburgh Steelers.
+In week 14, he got nine combined tackles during a 31–24 win at the Pittsburgh Steelers.
 He started in all 16 games in 1999 and recorded 66 combined tackles, seven interceptions, and two touchdowns.

 2000

 Woodson and Kim Herring returned as the starting safety tandem in 2000.
 Woodson became the veteran presence and a mentor to a young secondary.
-In week 6, he made three tackles and an interception during a 15–10 win at the Jacksonville Jaguars.
+In Week 6, he made three tackles and an interception during a 15–10 win at the Jacksonville Jaguars.
 It became his third consecutive game with an interception.
-In week 17, he collected a season-high 11 combined tackles and forced a fumble in the Ravens' 34–20 win against the New York Jets.
+In Week 17, he got 11 combined tackles and forced a fumble in the Ravens' 34–20 win against the New York Jets.
 On December 14, 2000, Woodson was selected to the 2001 Pro Bowl, marking the 10th Pro Bowl selection of his career.
 Woodson started in all 16 games in 2000 and recorded 74 combined tackles, four interceptions, and two forced fumbles.